MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

     \nu \left( \Omega \right) := \# \left(\Omega \cap \Gamma_{DM} \right) = \# \left(\Omega_{DM} \right)

 where "#" returns the cardinality of a set.
-One can check as an exercices that is in fact define a measure.
+One can check as an exercises that is in fact define a measure.

 The measure :math:`\nu` allows to define the measure space :math:`\left(\bar{\Gamma}, \mathcal{L}\left(\bar{\Gamma}\right), \nu\right)`.